emqx/emqx-exporter/examples/docker/README.md

-Deploy a complete demo by the cmd below
+Deploy a complete demo for practice by the cmd below.
+Do not use it directly in your production environment!
 ```shell
 chmod +x statrup.sh